Diuretic activity of the bark of Eysenhardtia polystachya

 Introduction

 Eysenhardtia polystachya (Ort.)
 Sarg. is a small tree native to Mexico in the leguminosae family that grows wild and abundantly in fields (Argueta et al., 1994; Alvarez et al., 1998).
-Commonly, it is known as “palo azul” (blue wood) or “palo dulce” (sweet wood), because the infusion of the wood in water has a sweet flavor and displays a golden color with a bluish fluorescence (Alvarez et al., 1998).
-Phytochemical studies indicate that E. polystachya contains polyphenols, and previous chemical examination of this species led to the isolation and structural elucidation of several flavonoids (Argueta et al., 1994; Alvarez et al., 1998; Perez and García, 2014).
+Commonly, it is known as "palo azul" (blue wood) or "palo dulce" (sweet wood), because the infusion of the wood in water has a sweet flavor and displays a golden color with a bluish fluorescence (Alvarez et al., 1998).
+Phytochemical studies indicate that E. polystachya contains polyphenols, and previous chemical examination of this species led to the isolation and structural elucidation of several flavonoids (Argueta et al., 1994; Alvarez et al., 1998; Perez and Garcia, 2014).

-polystachya is widely used in folk medicine as a blood depurative, antitussive, antispasmodic, anti-diabetic, febrifuge, anti-inflammatory, anti-rheumatic and analgesic agent (Argueta et al., 1994; Perez and García, 2014).
+E. polystachya is widely used in folk medicine as a blood depurative, antitussive, antispasmodic, anti-diabetic, febrifuge, anti-inflammatory, anti-rheumatic and analgesic agent (Argueta et al., 1994; Perez and Garcia, 2014).
 The decoction made from the fresh bark E. polystachya has quite a wide popular use in the traditional Mexican medicine as herbal remedy for several illnesses on the renal tract, especially as a diuretic and antimicrobial agent for treatment of kidney and bladder infections in many areas of States of Puebla, Mexico and Hidalgo in Mexico (Argueta et al., 1994; Perez et al., 1998).

 Published reports indicate that the aqueous extract of the bark of E. polystachya prevents the formations of kidney stones in vivo (Perez et al., 1998).
 However, a survey of the literature showed that no systematic study of its main ethnomedical use as a diuretic has been performed.
 With this focus, the present study was undertaken to verify the efficacy of the aqueous extract of this plant in an experimental model of diuresis in the rat.